tylertitsworth/5th-age-srd/Classes/Sorcerer.md

 Umbral

 **Effect:** You create a melee weapon that you can wield without attack penalty.
 Use your Charisma for the attack roll.
 Your melee attacks with the blade target PD.
-It deals exactly 100 negative energy damage on a hit, ignoring any damage bonuses or resistances.
+It deals exactly 100 necrotic damage on a hit, ignoring any damage bonuses or resistances.
 If your attack roll is a natural 20, the target starts making last gasp saves (16+) and is disintegrated on the fourth failed save.

 #### Epic Feat